-Another way to be inspired is to swap cards with friends and keep them in a special tin.
+Another way to be inspired is to swap cards with friends and keep them in a special tin (decorated, of course).
 You can make your swap about a theme or ask your friends to demonstrate a special technique when they swap their card with you.
 Either way, looking through a tin of handmade cards from friends can be very inspiring.

 Yet another way to be inspired is to surf the 'Net, looking for scrapbooking and cardmaking blogs and sites.
 Other people's interpretation of special occasion cards can be very inspirational as well.

 Why not share some cards of your own?
 You can post them to PaperCraftCentral by scrolling to the bottom of the page where there is an invitation to share your card.

 Father's Day and masculine cards.
 Or how about making a motorcycle card for any significant day in your favourite biker's life?
 You can also make Paper Shirt Card for masculine occasions.
 You may like to know how to make an Origami Shirt Card courtesy of many crafters who have thoughtfully uploaded instructions on Pintrest

 Enjoy making your own special occasion cards.
 And if you have a handmade greeting card idea to share I would love to see it.

 Do you make greeting cards?
 Please do share it with me.